apereo/cas/docs/cas-server-documentation/mfa/FIDO2-WebAuthn-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-webauthn" %}

-{% include casproperties.html
+{% include casproperties.html properties="cas.authn.mfa.web-authn" %}
-modules="cas-server-support-webauthn"
-properties="cas.authn.mfa.web-authn.bypass,cas.authn.mfa.web-authn.crypto" %}

 You may also need to declare the following repository in your CAS overlay to be able to resolve dependencies: